dudzicz/Systems-for-Data-Science/README.md

-# Systems for Data Science (CS-449) - Project Milestone 1
+# Systems for Data Science (CS-449) - Project Milestone 2
 ## GROUP 1 - Vincent Coriou, Damian Dudzicz, Karthigan Sinnathamby

 ### Project Description

-This constitutes the code to run the implementation in Spark of the first milestone of the EPFL CS-449 course.
+This constitutes the code to run the our implementation of the EPFL CS-449 course's project.
 The code is based on work of Bifano, Bachmann and Allemann [hogwild-python](https://github.com/liabifano/hogwild-python/) and the paper [HOGWILD!](https://arxiv.org/abs/1106.5730).

 ### Setup Requirements